SACRAMENTO — Now the real work begins.

 The problem is, lately it's been happening every few months.
 This time around, legislators appear to have no choice but to find a compromise soon.
 A budget package must be adopted by next Thursday in order to secure short-term loans to pay the state's bills, Chiang said.

 He said he will begin issuing IOUs instead of checks starting that day to pay the state's bills if a budget isn't passed.
-The IOUs will go out to agencies including the Student Aid Commission, which provides Cal Grants to college students, and to the Department of Social Services, which disburses cash aid to welfare recipients, the blind and
+The IOUs will go out to agencies including the Student Aid Commission, which provides Cal Grants to college students, and to the Department of Social Services, which disburses cash aid to welfare recipients, the blind and the disabled.

 Private vendors and taxpayers expecting state refunds would also receive the IOUs, which could not be cashed until October unless the recipient's bank agrees to honor them sooner.
 The last time the state issued IOUs was in 1992.